tuagenchea38045/nynrepo/README.md

-The Enclosure Acts in Britain during the 18th century led to the privatization of common lands, forcing many peasants off the land and into wage labor in burgeoning industries.
+The War of Spanish Succession, fought from 1701 to 1714, disrupted global trade and led to territorial realignments in Europe and the Americas, impacting economic stability and growth.